Best Wireless Home Security Systems of 2024

 ADT’s Costs

-Let’s drill deeper into the ADT’s pricing, particularly the equipment.
-You can skip professional monitoring if you DIY the installation, but you’d need to buy the hardware to use ADT.
+Let’s drill deeper into ADT’s pricing, particularly the equipment.
+Even though we prefer professional monitoring, you can DIY the monitoring if you DIY the installation too.
+You still need to buy the hardware though.
 The base price is $269 for the Base (hub) and one entry sensor.
 You can pay that over 36 months for about $7.50 per month.

 Is that enough protection?
 If you live in a studio-type condo unit, probably.
 But most people would need more than just a motion sensor.
+We certainly did.
 You can build the base package up with additional equipment, or you can get a bigger package instead.
 These are the options:

-If you’re not familiar with home security pricing — and who could blame you — let me tell you that those costs are a little steep.
-A thousand bucks for a video doorbell, an indoor camera, a smart plug, a smart lock, a motion detector, some contact sensors, and a control panel is a bit much, but it’s not totally outrageous.
-You’re paying for the convenience of having it all packaged for you and administered by one of the most trusted names in the industry.
+If you’re not familiar with home security pricing — and who could blame you — let us tell you that those costs are a little steep.
+Nearly $750 for a video doorbell, a smart lock, a motion detector, some contact sensors, and a control panel is a bit much, but it’s not totally outrageous.
+We’ve spent a lot more on a Vivint system.
+You’re also paying for the convenience of having it all packaged for you and administered by one of the most trusted names in the industry.

 >> Keep Reading: The Best Professionally Installed Security Systems